fvwaldow/algorithmic-collusion-LLM/README.md

 `Prompt_1` & `Asym_1`: LLM output and results of repeated Bertrand duopoly experiment for symmetric and asymmetric firms using prompt prefix P1

-`protocol_AI_Interactions`: log of Github Copilot interactions for coding
+`Protocol_AI_Interactions`: log of Github Copilot interactions for coding

-`technical note`: documentation of approach assessing design choices, limitations and extension results
+`Technical_Note`: documentation of approach assessing design choices, limitations and extension results

 ## Implementation Details
 Since LLMs are run locally via Ollama 0.9.1, the following models must be installed a priori: